 Metatron opens the gates to consciousness and other dimensions.
 He also guides highly sensitive New Age children on their path.
-A special and divine angel, who can help you especially at this time if you are open to spiritual growth.
+A special and divine angel, who can help you, especially at this time if you are open to spiritual growth.

-The merkaba offers protection and transports your consciousness to higher dimensions.
-The merkaba reminds us of the potential power we can exert as we unite our own energies in the pursuit of connection and growth.
+The Merkaba offers protection and transports your consciousness to higher dimensions.
+The Merkaba reminds us of the potential power we can exert as we unite our own energies in the pursuit of connection and growth.

 Within sacred geometry, the Lotus has a strong connection with the spiritual world.

 The Lotus has a connection with the four elements in it.
-In the different growth phases there is a connection with the earth, water, air and fire (sun).
+In the different growth phases, there is a connection with the earth, water, air and fire (sun).

 Ohm is the first sound of creation.
-It stands for inner peace and tranquility.
+It stands for inner peace and tranquillity.
 It balances you.
 Ohm is not just any sound or vibration, nor is it just a symbol within sacred geometry.

 If you speak or sing Ohm you will experience the universal vibration.